Rich Stubler

-Richard Stubler (born August 4, 1949) is a professional Canadian football coach.
-He was most recently an assistant coach for the Toronto Argonauts of the Canadian Football League (CFL).
+Richard Stubler (August 4, 1949 – August 27, 2023) was an American football coach, primarily in the Canadian Football League (CFL).
+He was most recently an assistant coach for the Toronto Argonauts.
 He is a five-time Grey Cup champion, all as a defensive coordinator, and was formerly the head coach of the Argonauts.
 He has been coaching since the 1970s and has coached at the high school level, NCAA, Arena Football League and the CFL.

 Coaching career

 Early years

+Stubler was born in Glenwood Springs, Colorado.
 After graduating from the University of Northern Colorado, Stubler began his coaching career in 1971 at Roaring Fork High School in Carbondale, Colorado.
 After winning 30 games and a state championship in three seasons, he moved on in 1974 to be the freshmen coach for the University of Colorado at Boulder team.
 Stubler was then the New Mexico State Aggies' secondary coach from 1975 to 1977.
 After that, he spent one season with the Mustangs of Southern Methodist University.
 Stubler was a member of the Colorado State Rams coaching staff from 1979–82.